The Law Shop is now closed. Please click here to find out more.

 You must also give notice at a designated register office if either you or your partner is not from the European Economic Area (EEA) or Switzerland and therefore subject to immigration control.

-If you intend to get married to either a UK national or someone settled in the UK and plan to remain in the country thereafter, you will need to apply for a visa to come as a fiancé(e).
+If you intend to get married to either a UK national or someone settled in the UK and plan to remain in the country thereafter, you will need to apply for a family or settled person visa to come as a fiancé(e).
+If you are planning on staying for less than 6 months, you can apply for a marriage or civil partnership visitor visa.

-If both you and your partner are from outside the EEA and Switzerland and want to come to the UK to register a marriage, you can apply for a Marriage Visitor visa as long as you plan to leave the country within six months of arrival.
-However if, as someone from outside the EEA, you’re joining a partner from the EEA or Switzerland in the UK, you can apply for an EEA family permit.
+If both you and your partner are from outside the EEA and Switzerland and want to come to the UK to register a marriage, you can apply for a Marriage or Civil Partner Visitor visa as long as you plan to leave the country within six months of arrival.

 You can contact your local register office to make an appointment to give notice.
 When you go you will need to take a number of documents with you as proof of your name, age and nationality.
 You will need at least two of the following:

 The registrar will also need to see a document with your address on it, for example a gas, water or electricity bill or a bank statement.
 If you’ve been married before then you will also need your decree absolute or final order if you are divorced, or your former partner’s death certificate.
-Each partner must pay a fee of £35 when giving notice.
+Each partner must pay a fee of £35 when giving notice - this may be more if you are from outside the European Economic Area or Switzerland.

 You have the choice between arranging a civil or religious ceremony.
 Religious ceremonies can be held at a church, chapel or other registered religious venue.